elastisys/compliantkubernetes/docs/operator-manual/air-gapped.md

 ### Container Images and Registry Mirroring

-All container images used for the Kubernetes layer and for Compliant Kubernetes Apps needs to be available in the air-gapped network.
+All container images used for the Kubernetes layer and for Welkin Apps needs to be available in the air-gapped network.
 This can be done by setting up a private container registry (e.g. `Harbor`) that can act as a [registry mirror or registry cache](https://docs.docker.com/docker-hub/mirror/).
 But first these images need to be added to the private container registry.
-The following sections describes ways of getting images used by Compliant Kubernetes Apps.
+The following sections describes ways of getting images used by Welkin Apps.

 #### Migrating Images From a Running Environment with Script

-There is [a useful script](https://kubespray.io/#/contrib/offline/README?id=manage-offline-container-imagessh) in the upstream Kubespray repository that you can use to get all images from existing Compliant Kubernetes Clusters by simply pointing the `KUBECONFIG` environment variable to the correct Cluster(s).
+There is [a useful script](https://kubespray.io/#/contrib/offline/README?id=manage-offline-container-imagessh) in the upstream Kubespray repository that you can use to get all images from existing Welkin Clusters by simply pointing the `KUBECONFIG` environment variable to the correct Cluster(s).
 If possible it is recommended to use this script for migrating images to a container registry mirror.

 #### Migrating Images Manually

-If getting images from a running Cluster is not desirable, use the following commands to get **most** of the images used in Compliant Kubernetes Apps:
+If getting images from a running Cluster is not desirable, use the following commands to get **most** of the images used in Welkin Apps:

 ```bash
 export KUBE_VERSION=# e.g. 1.27.5